emberjs/rfcs/text/0730-semver-for-ts.md

 Accordingly, library authors should set both `allowSyntheticDefaultImports` and `esModuleInterop` to `false`.
 This allows consumers to opt into these semantics, but does not *require* them to do so.
 Consumers can always safely use alternative import syntaxes (including falling back to `require()` and `import()`), or can enable these flags and opt into this behavior themselves.

 (If the Node ecosystem migrates fully to ES modules over the next few years, this problem will be substantially mitigated.)

-### Design summary

-This section is a non-normative short summary for easy digestion.
-See the previous sections and [**Conformance**](#conformance) below for normative text.

--   Public published types are part of the SemVer contract of a package, and must be versioned accordingly, per the specification above.

--   Adding a new TypeScript version to the support matrix *may* cause breaking changes.
-When it does not, adding it is a normal minor release.
-When it *does* cause a breaking change, the package must either mitigate that breakage (so consumers are not broken) *or* the package must release a major version.

--   Removing a TypeScript version from the support matrix is a breaking change, except when it falls out of the supported version range under the “rolling support windows” policy.

--   Packages using the “rolling window” policy should normally support all TypeScript versions released during the current ‘LTS’ of other core packages/runtimes/etc. they support, and drop support for them only when they drop support for that ‘LTS’, to minimize the number of major versions in the ecosystem.

--   Both the currently-supported compiler versions and the compiler version support policy must be documented.

--   Packages must be authored with the following compiler options:
-    -   `strict: true`
-    -   `noPropertyAccessFromIndexSignature: true`

--   Libraries should generally be authored with the following compiler options:
-    -   `esModuleInterop: false`
-    -   `allowSyntheticDefaultImports: false`

 ### Conformance